ka2hyeon/lee-sangil.github.io/pub/_posts/2017-03-01-The-Manhattan-Frame-Model-Manhattan-World-Inference-in-the-Space-of-Surface-Normals.md

  - dataset:
    link: /_pages/nyu-mmf-dataset/
    name: "Dataset"
-excerpt: "Man-made objects and buildings exhibit a clear structure in the form of orthogonal and parallel planes.
-This observation, commonly referred to as the Manhattan-world (MW) model, has been widely exploited in computer vision and robotics.
-At both larger and smaller scales, the scale of a city, indoor scenes or smaller objects, a more flexible model is merited.
-Here, we propose a novel probabilistic model that describes scenes as mixtures of Manhattan Frames (MF) - sets of orthogonal and parallel planes."
 ---

+Objects and structures within man-made environments typically exhibit a high degree of organization in the form of orthogonal and parallel planes.
+Traditional approaches utilize these regularities via the restrictive, and rather local, Manhattan World (MW) assumption which posits that every plane is perpendicular to one of the axes of a single coordinate system.
+The aforementioned regularities are especially evident in the surface normal distribution of a scene where they manifest as orthogonally-coupled clusters.
+This motivates the introduction of the Manhattan-Frame (MF) model which captures the notion of a MW in the surface normals space, the unit sphere, and two probabilistic MF models over this space.
+First, for a single MF we propose novel real-time MAP inference algorithms, evaluate their performance and their use in drift-free rotation estimation.
+Second, to capture the complexity of real-world scenes at a global scale, we extend the MF model to a probabilistic mixture of Manhattan Frames (MMF).
+For MMF inference we propose a simple MAP inference algorithm and an adaptive Markov-Chain Monte-Carlo sampling algorithm with Metropolis-Hastings split/merge moves that let us infer the unknown number of mixture components.
+We demonstrate the versatility of the MMF model and inference algorithm across several scales of man-made environments.

 {% include base_path %}